imalriyad/foodflow-client/README.md

     User can Add foodItems from add a item route .
 This route is also private so you have to logged in and also a valid user with jwt token . user can see how many and which foods are they added and also can update by clicking update button .once click update button there will be show up a modal with input feilds

--  ##### Contact from email sending with email js Anyone who will visit can send message through contact from
+-  ##### Contact from email sending with email js Anyone who will visit can send message through contact from .
+I used email js for this feature.

 -  ##### Project Live Links
    https://foodflow-6447d.web.app